Bafut Subdivision: History

 Bafut was a fondom or kingdom - ruled by the Fon of Bafut using traditional power structures.
 However, following the Bafut Wars in the early 20th century, the region came under the German Empire.
 The Germans forced the Fon into exile, but had to ultimately reinstate him as leader when their puppet ruler was not accepted.
 The fall of the German Empire in World War I brought the region under the British Empire as part of the British Cameroons.
 At least one Fon of Bafut, Achirimbi II maintained friendly ties with the British.
 When the British left Cameroon in 1961, the region had a choice of joining either the newly formed Cameroon or Nigeria.
 Achirimbi II is famously said to have remarked that it was a choice between the "Fire and the Deep Sea"; the region ultimately joined Cameroon.

 Since 2017, Bafut has become of battleground of the Anglophone Crisis.
-Operation Free Bafut in April 2020 saw heavy fighting in and around the village.
+Operation Free Bafut in April 2020 saw heavy fighting in and around the village between the Cameroonian military and the separatist Seven Karta militia.